3 Reasons your LLC needs small business insurance

 You can get sued for almost anything, even if you haven’t made a mistake.
 A lawsuit means you’ll need a lawyer, may need to take time away from work to go to mediation or court, and could suffer damage to your reputation.

-In order to fully protect your business and your personal assets, you need business insurance.
+In order to protect your business and your personal assets, you need business insurance.
 General liability insurance protects your business against claims of bodily injury or property damage by a third party.
-Going far beyond the often-mentioned ‘slip-and-fall’ claims, you would also be protected against damage to a client’s property or even claims of slander or libel.
+Going far beyond the often-mentioned ‘slip-and-fall’ claims, you may also be protected against claims of slander or libel.

 Professional Liability Insurance for LLCs

-Professional liability insurance protects you if you did something you shouldn’t have, or didn’t do something you should have.
-Sometimes called errors and omissions (E&O) coverage, professional liability insurance protects against claims that you caused harm or damage during the course of performing your work.
-It also protects you against mistakes made by your employees or by subcontractors whom you hire.
+Professional liability insurance may protect you if you did something you shouldn’t have, or didn’t do something you should have in the performance of your professional services.
+Sometimes called errors and omissions (E&O) coverage, professional liability insurance generally protects against claims that you caused harm or damage during the course of performing your professional services.
+It may also protect you against mistakes made by your employees.

 Here’s an example.
 Susan started an interior decorating business ten years ago.
 She formed it as an LLC, and assumed that was all she needed to do.